GoCarrot/teak-air/docs/action-script.rst

     }

 The data field of the event will contain a JSON encoded array of scheduled ids, for use with ``cancelNotification()``.

+.. important:: The maximum delay for a Long-Distance Notification is 30 days.

 Canceling a Local Notification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^